Croatian literature: Literary magazines and Matica hrvatska

-In addition to these avant-garde magazines, a significant contribution to the literary life of the period role was played by DHK "Savremenik" (published intermittently 1906–41), which gathered together writers of different generations and poetic orientations, "Hrvatska njiva" (1917–26; from 1919 "Jugoslavenska njiva") offered more moderately traditional poetic viewpoints as in "Vijenac" (Wreath, 1913–28).
-The magazine "Nova Evropa" (1920–41), with its liberal and south Slav unity orientation, had a strong impact in the first half of the 1920s.
-Miroslav Krleža in 1923 launched his second magazine "Književna republika" (Literary Republic, banned in 1927), bringing together leading leftist writers, focusing on inequality and social injustice, offering a sharp critique of the ruling regime in Yugoslavia.
+In addition to these avant-garde magazines, a significant contribution to the literary life of the period role was played by DHK Savremenik (published intermittently 1906–41), which gathered together writers of different generations and poetic orientations, Hrvatska njiva (1917–26; from 1919 Jugoslavenska njiva) offered more moderately traditional poetic viewpoints as in Vijenac (Wreath, 1913–28).
+The magazine Nova Evropa (1920–41), with its liberal and south Slav unity orientation, strongly impacted the first half of the 1920s.
+Miroslav Krleža In 1923, he launched his second magazine, Književna republika (Literary Republic, banned in 1927), bringing together leading leftist writers, focusing on inequality and social injustice, offering a sharp critique of the ruling regime in Yugoslavia.

 After the assassination of Stjepan Radić and the introduction of the dictatorship at the beginning of 1929, consciousness of a Croatian identity strengthened among many writers, along with a growing resistance to Serbian dominance.
-Since normal legitimate political activities were limited by public safety orders, the movement found expression in cultural associations and literary publications.
+Since normal public safety orders limited legitimate political activities, the movement found expression in cultural associations and literary publications.
 Matica hrvatska became the centre of intellectual and literary gatherings, within which Communist writers such as Miroslav Krleža and August Cesarec were active.
-Their magazine "Hrvatska revija" (Croatian Review, 1928) provided the Croatian literary voice of the time, bringing together the best authors of all orientations.
-But the Matica administration gradually eased out the leftist writers, particularly after Filip Lukas' article "Ruski komunizam spram nacionalnog principa" (Russian communism as opposed to national principles, 1933).
+Their magazine Hrvatska revija (Croatian Review, 1928) provided the Croatian literary voice of the time, bringing together the best authors of all orientations.
+However, the Matica administration gradually eased out the leftist writers, particularly after Filip Lukas' article Ruski komunizam spram nacionalnog principal (Russian Communism as opposed to National Principles, 1933).